RickJaimesDez/RickJaimesDez.github.io/projects.md

 ---

-## Project Format (What I include)
+## Project Structure

+Each project includes:

-- Problem or scenario
+- Problem or investigation scenario
-- Tools used
+- Tools and environment used
-- Evidence (screenshots/logs/pcaps)
+- Evidence (screenshots, logs, packet captures)
-- Findings
+- Technical findings
+- Indicators of compromise (IOCs)
-- Prevention or detection notes
+- Containment or detection recommendations

+The goal is to demonstrate structured investigative thinking aligned with SOC workflows.